mehjabin16/AdmissionTestManagementSystem/README.md

 A management sytem that efficiently manages all the procedures of admission test.

-# PROGRAMMING LANGUAGES AND SOFTWARES
+# Programming language and tools

 ● Programming Language : PHP